Avoid raising ungrateful, entitled children with this proven method that prevents a growing sense of entitlement in children.

 Using the “When-Then” scenario isn’t just an effective way to get kids to do what they need to do, it’s also teaching them how to prioritize their time.

 And one more thing: kids are more likely to comply without a fuss if they were made aware of the task ahead of time.
 Having a chart or list of expected responsibilities can make it clear to everyone what needs to be done.

 Signs of success

-The end goal of raising unentitled kids isn’t just to have more hands to help around the house but to raise self-sufficient adults.
+The end goal of raising unentitled children isn’t just to have more hands to help around the house but to raise self-sufficient adults.
 As Amy McCready puts it:

-So while you patiently wait for your kids to pack their own lunches or discover your kids have set the table with forks on the right and knives on the left – take a deep breath and remember: every little instance when our kids are expressing their independence and doing something by themselves is one more step towards empowering them to be confident, self-sufficient adults.
+So while you patiently wait for your kids to pack their own lunches or discover your kids have set the table with forks on the right and knives on the left, take a deep breath and remember: every time our kids express their independence and do something by themselves is one more step towards empowering them to be confident, self-sufficient adults.

 You May Also Like: